 The City of Moscow is responsible for defining the geographic boundaries and legal creation of all urban renewal districts within the City.
-The Alturas Technology Park District (which was closed in 2016) was created in 1995, and the Legacy Crossing District was created in 2008.
+The Legacy Crossing District was created in 2008.
 The Agency works with the City of Moscow and the private sector to remedy blight and to facilitate economic development within urban renewal districts.
 The Agency's activities within urban renewal districts are directed by specific urban renewal plans adopted by the Moscow City Council.
-The Agency provides funding for these efforts through the use of tax incremental financing.
+The Agency provides funding for these efforts through the use of tax increment financing.

 When the City establishes a tax increment financing district, the value on the property within the district is frozen as of the year the district is established.
 The ad valorem taxes collected on the frozen or "base" value is paid to the various taxing entities providing services to that property.
-Any subsequent increase in the value of property above the base is called the "increment" value, and the tax revenue generated from the increment value is transferred to the Agency.
+Any subsequent increase in the value of property above the base is called the "increment" value and the tax revenue generated from the increment value is transferred to the Agency.
 These tax increment revenues are used by the Agency to pay for public improvements and other revitalization activities in that district.
-When the district closes (now up to 20 years) the increment value is added back to the base value on the tax rolls.
+When the district closes (now up to 20 years from commencement) the increment value is added back to the base value on the tax rolls.
 This helps diversify and strengthen the economic bases of both the City and the County.